PRE-ShashankPatil/CKPI/README.md

 # Handling Large JSON Data with Kafka, Spark Streaming, and Flask API

 This guide details how to handle large JSON data (up to 5MB) using Kafka for ingestion, Spark Streaming for processing, and Flask for serving computed KPIs.
+It also includes an approach to fetch data from InfluxDB when the requested data is not available in temporary storage, and an hourly scheduler for KPI computations.

 ## Prerequisites

 - Apache Kafka and Zookeeper
 - Apache Spark
+- InfluxDB
 - Python environment with necessary libraries

 ## Step 1: Kafka Setup